kairos-io/kairos/docs/src/pages/installation/automated.md

 The configuration file can be provided to Kairos by mounting an ISO in the node with the `cidata` label.
 The ISO must contain a `user-data` (which contain your configuration) and `meta-data` file.

-Consider a cloud-init of the following content, which is configured to automatically install onto `/dev/sda` and reboot:
+Consider a `cloud-init` of the following content which is configured to automatically install onto `/dev/sda` and reboot:

 ```yaml
 #node-config